-First of all, those who 'attain God' cannot be God.
+Those who 'attain God' cannot be God.
 'Attaining God' means realizing His Presence in our lives.
 More specifically, it means experiencing our Essence, which is the Soul of our own soul.
 God never stands in need of attaining Himself.
 God is never subjected to the state of Ignorance.
 Ignorance and enlightenment are states of the embodied soul (Jivatman); the Supreme Soul (Paramatman, GOD) is never embodied.